Seven Benefits of Nanny Tax Compliance

-Employ your domestic worker the right way.
-Here are seven ways domestic employment law compliance benefits and protects you, your family and your employee.
+Employ your nanny and other household employees the right way.
+Here are seven ways nanny tax law compliance benefits and protects you, your family, and your employee.

 1. Attract Higher Quality Candidates

-When you hire a nanny or other household employee, you’re bringing a professional on board.
-They expect the same benefits and protections of being paid legally afforded to those who work in an office, retail store, restaurant or other type of workplace.
-By doing payroll and taxes the right way, you’ll pick from a larger pool of qualified candidates and have a better chance of finding the right fit for your family.
+When you hire a nanny or other household employee, you are bringing a professional on board.
+They expect the same benefits and protections of being paid legally afforded to those who work in an office, retail store, restaurant, or other types of workplaces.
+By doing nanny taxes and payroll the right way, you will pick from a larger pool of qualified candidates and have a better chance of finding the right fit for your family.
+This is especially true now when household employees understand how legal pay provides a financial safety net during a health crisis.

 2. Work with a Happier Employee

 Your employee will appreciate the benefits and protections of being paid legally.
-They have a verifiable income and legal employment history when applying for a loan, credit card or subsidy in the health insurance marketplace.
+They have a verifiable income and legal employment history when applying for a loan, credit card, or subsidy in the health insurance marketplace.
 Also, you and your employee will be paying into their Social Security and Medicare accounts.
+During the health crisis, they will have peace of mind knowing they can receive paid leave if they get sick and unemployment benefits if they lose their job.
 By treating them like a professional, they have higher job satisfaction.
-This leads to a happier family (especially the kids if you’re hiring a nanny!) and an easier work relationship with your employee.
+This leads to a happier family (especially the kids if you are hiring a nanny!) and an easier work relationship with your employee.

 3. Gain Financial Protections